Ineichen-Group/website/README.md

 ```
 quarto::quarto_preview()
 ```
 Please make sure you test the change locally before committing!
-You can get more detailed error messages and it is easier to debug compared to the gitlab pipelines.
+You can get more detailed error messages and it is easier to debug compared to the GitHub Actions log.

 #### Commit and push changes
 ```